eschiller/vagrant-files/README.md

 Currently basic.pp is the only provided manifest.
 The puppet defines in this file can be edited according to the settings defined by the puppetlabs-apache module, which is installed automatically.

+The ./project folder is synced with /var/www/project on the guest to allow for quick transfer of code to the guest web server.